Skip to content

 LearnClash edge: Short match.
 Persistent rating.
 Missed facts return.

-The ranking system is the reason LearnClash wins this section.
-New players start at ELO 1300, which is Gold II and the ladder average.
-The public ladder runs from Iron to Phoenix, with Phoenix starting at 2400+.
-That makes a rematch feel different from a casual score screen because your rating moves with the result.
+Why does LearnClash win this section?
+The ranking.
+New players start at ELO 1300, which is Gold II and the ladder average, and the public ladder climbs from Iron to Phoenix, with Phoenix opening at 2400+.
+Your rating moves with every result, so a rematch carries weight that a casual score screen never does.

-The other difference is memory.
-Every question you see in a duel or practice session can enter LearnClash’s 3-stage SRS system: Learning, Known, and Mastered.
-Learning questions return after 7 days.
-Known questions return after 90 days.
-A wrong answer drops the item one stage.
+Then there’s memory.
+Every question you face in a duel or practice session can feed LearnClash’s 3-stage SRS system: Learning, Known, and Mastered.
+Learning questions come back after 7 days.
+Known questions wait 90 days.
+Miss one and it drops a stage.

 Memory math: Three duels.
 Fifty-four retrieval attempts.
 One clean rematch arc.